Enviable employment prospects with graduates at Bang and Olufsen, Samsung and the BBC.

 The University of Salford has an outstanding set of facilities for students.
 In 2011, the University moved into a purpose built facility at the heart of MediaCityUK.
 Our facility is built to the most modern professional specifications and is available for students, researchers and commercial clients.
 All our production facilities are now based at MediaCityUK except for our multi-track recording studios running ProTools HD on Macintosh.

 The University established an Acoustics Department in 1975 and it has been a leading national centre ever since.
 Consequently the acoustics laboratories on the main campus are world class and were rebuilt at a cost of £2.5M and include a listening room, reverberation suite and three anechoic chambers.
 The University acts as a test house for the acoustic and audio industry especially the construction industry, linking us to current practice, and helping to keep courses up to date.
+Students have access to the laboratories, as well as state of the art measurement equipment, software and audio systems including binaural, ambisonic and wave-field synthesis.

 How loud is a slithering snail?
 Bang Goes the Theory at the BBC visit the acoustics facilities at the University of Salford.